Sinkhole found on 3rd and Chestnut Street over weekend, repairs began Monday

 But it was quickly discovered this hole in the road wasn't any ordinary hole.

-The city of Muscatine announced Saturday a sinkhole had developed at the intersection of 3rd Street and Chestnut Street because of a collapsed storm sewer manhole.
+The city of Muscatine announced Saturday a sinkhole had developed at the intersection of 3rd and Chestnut streets because of a collapsed storm sewer manhole.

 “What was here was a brick manhole, which was constructed at the turn of the century, no doubt,” said David Popp, solid waste/collections and drainage manager for the city.